 I live in New York City with my partner and two pups (Dug and Remy), and we're slowly but surely building a new home in the woods.
 I love swing dance, jazz, art & architecture, enabling romance, and learning just about anything.

 I was born and raised in Miami, and was the first person in my family to attend college.
 As a result, I had little guidance navigating difficult professional decisions.
 In 2010, after practicing law in Miami and New York, I left my legal career and launched my first business—an organic juice company.
 My life became wildly unbalanced and I lost sight of my values.
 Unsurprisingly, I made costly mistakes.

 My journey with The Grand began in 2019, as a participant in its first Career Transition program.
-After the program, Anita and Rei invited me to become a facilitator.
+After the program, Anita and Rei invited me to become a coach.
 Serving fellow Questers is the most meaningful work I have ever done.
 Whether we are navigating your career transition or discovering your management style, we will work together to bring into the light the grandest version of yourself.